Planning to take the train from Valencia to Barcelona? Start your journey with us.

 Arriving into Barcelona Sants, you’ll be right at the heart of the city.
 If you fancy a drink or a bite to eat, the Gothic Quarter is just a short ride away.
 There are plenty of trendy bars and restaurants lining the Quarter’s narrow, medieval streets.
-A trip to Barcelona would not be complete without a visit to the iconic Sagrada Familia cathedral – also a short distance from Sants station – and sports fans simply must pay a visit to the Camp Nou stadium.
-Keen to learn more?
-Read on for lots of useful information about the journey, including train times, ticket prices and FAQs.
+A trip to Barcelona would not be complete without a visit to the iconic Sagrada Familia cathedral – also a short distance from Barcelona Sants station – and sports fans simply must pay a visit to the Camp Nou stadium.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Valencia to Barcelona by booking early.§